Griffin and Sabine: Influences

 Griffin and Sabine: An Extraordinary Correspondence contains elements of romance, mythology, modern philosophy, and Jungian psychology.
 The author says the poem "The Second Coming" by William Butler Yeats influenced the book.

 Sequels

 The correspondence of Griffin and Sabine continues in Sabine's Notebook and The Golden Mean.
 Their story is further expanded in a second trilogy, known as the Morning Star Trilogy (The Gryphon, Alexandria and Morning Star).
 On March 22, 2016, a new book was published called The Pharos Gate which is meant to fill some of the gap between the two trilogies.

 Parodies

-Griffin and Sabine inspired the 1994 parody, Sheldon and Mrs. Levine, An Excruciating Correspondence by Sam Bobrick and Julie Stein, a set of letters exchanged between a man and his domineering stereotypical Jewish mother.
+Griffin and Sabine inspired the 1994 parody, Sheldon and Mrs. Levine, An Excruciating Correspondence by Sam Bobrick and Julie Stein, a set of letters exchanged between a man and his domineering Jewish mother.

 Interactive App Edition

 A kickstarter campaign was launched by Bantock and Bound Press March 2015 to support the development of three new interactive apps based on Griffin and Sabine for iOS and Android.
+However, the goal was not met.